 - You may have excessive fallout that can build up too much pressure in your filters (especially DE), which could cause damage.
 We have seen DE grids get crushed before.
 As mentioned in our How to use PR-10,000 article, always time your heavy PR treatments a day or so before a DE filter clean and media change.

 Best Practices for purging with PR-10,000

 We have learned over the years that PR-10,000 precipitate clouding can take much longer to clear in pools with heavy bather loads.
 This, we believe, is due to non-living organics in the water.
 Non-living organics float or stay suspended, and PR-10,000 fallout can stick to these oils, holding them in suspension longer.
 PR dust tries to fall while oils rise.

 We know there's something to this, because on the densely-loaded commercial pools we have purged, when we purge with CV-600 or CV-700 enzymes ahead of time (or at the same time), the cloudiness clears much faster.
 Usually within 48 hours.
 If not, it can be several days.

 Worst case scenario

 If you do overdose PR-10,000 accidentally–and it happens often–just make sure people do not get into the pool until it is cleared up.
 This is not so much a toxicity thing as it is a visibility and safety thing.
 Cloudy water can hide the bottom of the pool, and that becomes a drowning risk.

-But in the worst-case scenario, when the water eventually clears, you will have some beautiful water and better chlorine efficiency.
+But in the worst-case scenario, when the water eventually clears, you will have some beautiful water and 0 phosphates.
 It's just not a cost-effective or practical way to do it.